Pelargonic acid: Occurrence and uses

+Pelargonic acid is found naturally in many species of animals and plants including numerous fruits and vegetables such as apples, grapes, oranges, potatoes and also milk.
+The esters occur in the oil of Pelargonium.
+It was first isolated in 1845 from the essential oil of Pelargonium roseum.
+It was also discovered in several essential oils of French lavender, hops and rose.

 Synthetic esters of pelargonic acid, such as methyl pelargonate, are used as flavorings.
 Pelargonic acid is also used in the preparation of plasticizers and lacquers.
 The derivative 4-nonanoylmorpholine is an ingredient in some pepper sprays.

+As a contact herbicide, pelargonic acid acts through rapid membrane disruption.
+From an environmental perspective its low accumulation and rapid degradation in soil make it a promising alternative for sustainable weed management.

+In the United States, pelargonic acid is not a certified organic herbicide.
+This is because it is manufactured using a synthetic process including ozonation which makes the material ineligible for use in organic agriculture under United States Department of Agriculture (USDA) criteria.

-The ammonium salt of pelargonic acid, ammonium pelargonate, is a herbicide.
-It is commonly used in conjunction with glyphosate, a non-selective herbicide, for a quick burn-down effect in the control of weeds in turfgrass.
+Ammonium pelargonate (also known as ammonium nonanoate), is a naturally derived compound created by combining pelargonic acid with ammonia.
+It is commonly used as a non-selective herbicide, for a quick burn-down effect in the control of weeds in turfgrass.
 It works by causing leaks in plant cell membranes, allowing chlorophyll molecules to escape the chloroplast.
 Under sunlight, these misplaced molecules cause immense oxidative damage to the plant.
+Ammonium pelargonate is approved for organic use by the USDA as it qualifies as an ammoniated soap salt of a fatty acid, whereas standalone pelargonic acid is not a soap and thus not eligible for use in USDA organic production.

 The methyl form and ethylene glycol pelargonate act as nematicides against Meloidogyne javanica on Solanum lycopersicum, and the methyl against Heterodera glycines and M. incognita on Glycine max.

 Esters of pelargonic acid are precursors to lubricants.

 Pharmacological effects

 Pelargonic acid may be more potent than valproic acid in treating seizures.
 Moreover, in contrast to valproic acid, pelargonic acid exhibited no effect on HDAC inhibition, suggesting that it is unlikely to show HDAC inhibition-related teratogenicity.